eugenia1984/english/glossary.md

 - **bugs** refer to errors or problems in the software that need to be identified and fixed.
 Understanding this term is crucial for comprehending the role of a QA tester.

+- **But** is a word used to connect two ideas that might seem opposite or different.
+It shows contrast.
+For example, ``I like apples but not oranges``.
+This statement shows a preference for apples over oranges.

 ---

 ## <img width="28" height="28" src="https://img.icons8.com/emoji/28/united-kingdom-emoji.png" alt="united-kingdom-emoji"/> C